Tamagotchi: Reception and impact

 The Tamagotchi became popular again in the mid-2000s after the release of Tamagotchi Connection, especially among teens and tweens.
 New online communities also popped up for fans and enthusiasts of Tamagotchi, such as the TamaTalk forum that launched in 2004 and the long-running fan-made blog Tama-Palace.
 In Tokyo, Bandai opened a Tamagotchi Department Store in 2007.
-While Tamagotchi continued to be relevant in Japan during early 2010s, the product was no longer being pushed by Bandai overseas.
+While Tamagotchi continued to be relevant in Japan during the early 2010s, the product was no longer being pushed by Bandai overseas.

 The toy had a second revival in the early 2020s after the global release of the Tamagotchi ON, Tamagotchi Pix and several pop culture crossover Tamagotchi Nano models.
 Between 2022 and 2023, global sales doubled.
 The reason for this seems to be for nostalgia and is driven by both millennials and a new audience of young people who were not around during the toy's original run of the late 90s.
 This led to the openings of official retail Tamagotchi Shops as part of Bandai Namco Cross Stores.
 The first pop-up store in Tokyo became permanent in March 2024.
 The Tamagotchi Shop also opened in London and Madrid with further expansion to America and other places.

 In 2025, The Strong National Museum of Play inducted Tamagotchi into its World Video Game Hall of Fame.
 Kristy Hisert of The Strong Museum said Tamagotchi "provided players with feelings of connection, caring, and customization, a respite from competition and fighting games.
 The legacy of Tamagotchi can be seen in the popular pet simulation games that followed[...] throughout the subsequent years."

 Sales numbers

 Bandai sold 400,000 units in 1996, increasing to 10 million by July 1997 and 13 million by October 1997.
 By Spring 1998, nearly 40 million units were sold worldwide, including 20 million in Japan and nearly 20 million overseas.
 In the first two years following Tamagotchi's release, Bandai had sold 40 million units.

 As of December 2005, over 15 million units of the Tamagotchi Connection/Plus had been sold.
 This number rose to 20 million by 2006.

 By 2010, after the release of newer Tamagotchi models, over 76 million Tamagotchis had been sold worldwide.
 By 2017, over 82 million units had been sold worldwide.
-As of March 2021, Bandai Namco has sold 83.73 million Tamagotchi units.
+By March 2021, Bandai Namco had sold 83.73 million Tamagotchi units.
+By June 2023, over 91 million units were sold worldwide.
+As of 2025, 98.1 million units have been sold worldwide.